mstniy/safepm/Readme.md

 ### ``vscode_init.sh`

 Builds the repo with `bear` to enable the vscode extension `clangd` to do auto-completion, jumps etc. My experience with Intellisense has been very poor.

-### Artifact evaluation

-This folder contains the scripts required to reproduce the results and the figures from our Paper.
-For more information please look at our [Artifact Evaluation folder](https://github.com/mstniy/safepm/tree/master/artifact_evaluation).